Academic staff

 Professor Di Lodovico is an internationally renowned physicist.
 She graduated from the University La Sapienza, Rome, and got her PhD at ETH/Zurich, working on the Higgs boson and SUSY searches at LEP-2.
 She then changed area of interest moving to b-physics at the B-Factory BaBar at SLAC for her postdoc, first at the University of Edinburgh and then at the University of Wisconsin, Madison.
 She was awarded a lectureship at Queen Mary University of London (QMUL) in 2004, and established a neutrino physics group.
 She was awarded the 2007 ERC starting grant for her work on T2K.
 She was awarded a professorship within 8 years and was head of the Particle Physics Research Centre (PPRC) at QMUL.
 She is one of the 2016 Breakthrough Prize in Fundamental Physics Laureates.
 She moved to King’s College of London in 2019 to establish the Experimental Particle and Astroparticle Physics (EPAP) group in the Department of Physics.

 Jeanne Wilson is an established researcher in the field of experimental neutrino physics.
 She graduated from the University of Sheffield with an MPhys in Physics and Astronomy and completed her PhD research at the University of Oxford on the Sudbury Neutrino Observatory, producing the first energy spectrum of 8B solar neutrinos.
 She held a PPARC post-doctoral fellowship at the University of Sussex on the COBRA experiment, and a Leverhulme Early Career Fellowship at the University of Oxford on the SNO+ experiment, both in the field of neutrino less double beta decay.
 From 2010-2019 she was a Senior Lecturer and Reader at Queen Mary University of London working on the T2K, SNO+ and Hyper-Kamiokande neutrino experiments.
-She joined King’s College in 2019 to help establish the new Experimental Particle Physics group, bringing her research on SNO+, T2K and Hyper-K.
+She is one of the 2016 Breakdown Prize in Fundamental Physics Laureates.
+She joined King’s College in 2019 to help establish the new Experimental Particle Physics group, bringing her research on neutrino oscillations and mass with the SNO+, T2K and Hyper-K experiments.

 Dr. Teppei Katori